Public API#

 )

-dataset.run_analysis(analysis=analysis) # And that's it!
+project.run(transform=transform) # And that's it!

 Output 1#

-The dataset folder now looks like this:
+The project folder now looks like this:

 data